JulianMunguia04/leetcode-75-python/stack/README.md

 ##### Last In, First Out
 - Last element added is the first removed
 - Use to keep track of **unfinished work**.
+- Scan left -> right, storing items until they can be resolved.

 ---